koalateadev/android-templates/setup/hilt.md

 ## Best Practices

-1. ✅ Use `@Singleton` for app-wide dependencies
+- Use @Singleton for app-wide dependencies
-2. ✅ Use `@Binds` instead of `@Provides` when possible (more efficient)
+- Use @Binds instead of @Provides when possible
-3. ✅ Keep modules focused and organized by feature
+- Keep modules focused and organized by feature
-4. ✅ Use qualifiers for multiple instances of same type
+- Use qualifiers for multiple instances
-5. ✅ Inject interfaces, not implementations
+- Inject interfaces, not implementations
-6. ✅ Use constructor injection when possible
+- Use constructor injection when possible
-7. ✅ Avoid field injection in fragments (use entry point or ViewModel)

 ## Common Issues